mitchvm/tabnav/README.md

 ###### Example

-One table format (not _yet_ supported by TabNav) that mixes markup and content in a table cell is [Textile](https://textile-lang.com/doc/tables).
+One table format that mixes markup and content in a table cell is [Textile](https://textile-lang.com/doc/tables).
 Here is a sample row of a Textile table that defines headers.
 The `_.` at the start of the cell is markup indicating that the cell is a header cell.

 ```
 |_.
 First Header  |_.
 Second Header |